Pregnancy Negligence Claims and Birth Compensation

 Are you worried you have received birth negligence during your pregnancy?
 Sometimes it can be difficult to know, especially if it is your first pregnancy and you don’t have any benchmark to compare it to.
 Antenatal care in the UK is, for the most part, exceptional, but there are some instances where mistakes are made, and the results of these can be life-changing.

-The Medical Negligence Experts are here to help if you have been affected by pregnancy or maternity negligence and want to claim compensation.
-We work with leading medical negligence solicitors around the UK who will support you from your first enquiry until your claim is resolved.
+The Medical Negligence Experts are here to help if you have been affected by pregnancy negligence or birth negligence and want to claim compensation.
+We work with leading birth injury solicitors around the UK who will support you from your first enquiry until your claim is resolved.
 Whether your pregnancy was planned or not, we appreciate that pregnancy negligence can be enormously traumatic and that a sense of injustice can prevent you from moving forward.

 We are relentless in our pursuit of getting you the compensation you deserve and do everything we can to help lessen the impact a compensation claim will have on your life.
 Our goal is to aid your recovery – you have already suffered physically and emotionally so why should you also have to suffer financial damage?
-Compensation is payment in recognition of the trauma you have endured.
+Birth compensation is payment in recognition of the trauma you have endured.

 What is Pregnancy Negligence?

 Pregnancy negligence is when you receive ante or neonatal care that is below an acceptable standard and which causes injury to you or your baby.
 Examples of pregnancy negligence The Medical Negligence Experts handle include: